 4 ½ tsp. additional granulated sugar, divided

-- Very lightly spray the bottom of 18 wells of a muffin pan(s) with baking spray.
+Very lightly spray the bottom of 18 wells of a muffin pan(s) with baking spray; set aside.

-- Remove the pans from the refrigerator, and place a single layer of blueberries onto each dough “crust.”
+Remove the pans from the refrigerator, and place a single layer of blueberries into each dough “crust.”
 I usually fit about 6-8 blueberries in each, depending on the size of the berries.
 Sprinkle 1/8 tsp. of granulated sugar over the berries.

-Variations: Fresh raspberries or chopped fresh peaches can be substituted for the blueberries.
+Variations: Fresh raspberries, blackberries, diced fresh peaches (or a combination) can be substituted for the blueberries.